dhillje/dhillje.github.io/README.md

 # myportfolio

-Repository for portfolio site

-03/29/2022- Implement first commit.
-Create Github page.

-03/30/2022 Cloned repository to VS
+Repository for my current portfolio site.
+Changes are still ongoing and wishing to implement changes such as dark mode and portfolio expansion.